Shoreview Grand Opening

 We will make every possible effort to provide you with continuous service during construction of the new building; however, there are times when service must be interrupted without much notice to move utilities - water, electric, sewer, gas and fiber.

 A&P Construction leaders will work closely with the Library to give as much notice as possible for closings.
 Every practical effort will be made to minimize inconvenience to our customers.
-Closing alerts will be posted on the Library’s website, Facebook and Twitter.
-To receive email notifications, click here.
+Closing alerts will be posted on the Library’s website, Facebookopens a new window and Twitteropens a new window.
+To receive email notifications, click hereopens a new window.

 We apologize in advance for the interruptions.